-If your just starting out as photographer and you are getting low balled, working for free, or losing work to lower priced unskilled photographers, or businesses welcome to the club.
+If your just starting out as photographer and your getting low balled, working for free, or losing work to lower priced unskilled photographers welcome to the club.
 This is a right passage in the beginning and it only gets worst if you let it grow into a can of worms.
 I know this sound discouraging but it’s a reality in this business and any other business your in; people are going to beat you up on price get use to it.
 Photography is a luxury for most and a necessity for some.
 The faster you understand the difference between need and want the more successful you are going to become establishing your price points.

 The Pricing Call